alymomdouh/github-slideshow/_posts/0000-01-02-alymomdouh.md

 layout: slide
 title: “Welcome to our second slide!”
 ---
-this is new line by aly
+this is new line by aly j
 Use the left arrow to go back!